 It’s a game-day must, as we enter the season of weekend football.
 And I am so ready to cheer for my Minnesota Vikings, despite living in the land of the Packers.

-Nothing against crockpots – I use one too!
-But I love serving dips in a cast iron skillet when I’m entertaining because it has a little more appeal.
+I love making and serving dips in a cast iron skillet when I’m entertaining because one less dish to clean, and the cheese gets perfectly crispy and bubbly.
 This skillet white chicken chili dip is my reader’s favorite!
 You can easily make everything ahead of time too, and then just pop it in the oven.

 Although the brand of hot sauce you use is entirely up to you (Frank’s, Texas Pete, Tabasco, Cholula — the list goes on), Chololu has that classic Buffalo wing flavor, adding a peppery, vinegary tang and just the right amount of heat.
 It’s what I use in every buffalo sauce recipe, and it’s never let me down.